YTokumaru/neovim-config/README.md

 3. Check that your environment matches mason requirements using ":checkhealth mason"
 4. If anything is missing, then install/update it
 5. Change the path to python interpreter with debugpy on file lua/nvim-dap-python_conf.lua.
 (See the nim-dap and nim-dap-python for detailed information)
-6. Download the language config files for tree sitter using :TSInstall command, eg. TSInstall python.
-This will enable syntax highlighting.

 If the icons are not showing, make sure that you have installed Nerd Font on your system.